 Okay, so sometimes you just need to say f*&k it and eat at a restaurant.
 Whether you’re tired, hungover, or just need a break, eating out can be a affordable way to treat yourself.
 We ate out on average about once a week and went to mid-range places.

 Chiapas is said to be the most beautiful region in Mexico.
 San Cristobal is the perfect jumping off point for short trips around the area.
 The quiet town of Chomula and the waterfalls at Chiflon are easy day trips from San Cris.
-A bit further out, the ancient and amazing Palenque ruins and the lakes at Lagos de Montebello make for fun weekend getaways.
-We used public transportation to get to all of these locations and when we couldn’t camp, we stayed at the cheapest hostels possible to keep the cost down.
+A bit further out there are the Mayan ruins in Palenque and the breathtaking lakes at Lagos de Montebello which make for fun weekend getaways.
+We used public transportation to get to all of these locations, but there are tour agencies that can help you organize transportation.

 Miscellaneous- $20 each

 This is the category I’m putting all our random everyday life purchases in.
-Toiletries, the occasional water bottle (although most of our water is free, using the Steripen) and the very occasional souvenir, although we’re not big souvenir people.
-(We did, however, enjoying getting to know a small group of young street sellers who gave us some really interesting stories about their life and culture).
+Toiletries, the occasional water bottle (although most of our water is free, using our life saving Steripen) and the very occasional souvenir, although we’re not big souvenir people.
+(We did, however, enjoying getting to know a small group of young street seller of San Cristobal who gave us some really interesting stories about their life and culture).